bloop132435/bwsi/docs/bl_build.md

 each of the 200 keys (marked by `Write Here`)

 ## Step 4
-Now compile the bootloader by chanding directories to the bootloader directory, and invoking the following commands
+Now compile the bootloader by changing directories to the bootloader directory, and invoking the following commands
 ```bash
 make clean
 make